igorkasyanchuk/hasharay_ext/README.md

 Available options: `def fpath(key, strict: false, separator: ".", default: nil)`.

+Pay attention that if you have in your keys dots, you need to change separator.
+On my project I've only one work textual keys.

 You can also return multiple values, pay attention to the `hash.fpath("position.company.team+office")`.
 Note that "+" works only for the last key in the queried "path".

 Note that keys in the returned hash are stringified.